lukso-network/docs/docs/learn/expert-guides/universal-profile/extend-profile-functionalities.md

 // Define the DataKey for the extension
 // according to the LSP17-ContractExtension standard
-const extensionDataKey =
+// erc725.js can be used to encode the key const extensionDataKey = ERC725YDataKeys.LSP17.LSP17ExtensionPrefix +
-  ERC725YDataKeys.LSP17.LSP17ExtensionPrefix +
   tipMeFunctionSelector.substr(2) +